Coskon/coskmusicbot/README.md

 - Support for a lot of pages, including Twitch, SoundCloud, even twitter for some reason. (*only in beta*)
 - Spotify to youtube conversion (*only in beta*)
 - Auto DJ (*only in beta*)
+- Play from file attachments (*only in beta*)
 - Raw audio URLs support.
+- Support for shortened links.
 - English and Spanish languages.
 - User permissions for each command.
 - Can be used in multiple servers at the same time, meant for a few servers at most.